Electric System Input Data¶

 Node location in latitude and longitude |

-In any input file only the columns indicated in this document will be read.
-For example, you can add a column for comments or additional information as needed, but it will not read by the model.
+Only the columns indicated in this document will be read in any input file.
+For example, you can add a column for comments or additional information as needed, but the model will not read it.

 Options¶